Hardware-Assisted Parameterized Circuit Execution: Conclusions

-PCE can be applied to many different classes of circuits, and the examples shown here are only representative of typical workflows in QCVV.
-However, many classes of --- for example variational circuits \cite{cerezo2021variational} --- are parameterizable, and future work could explore other applications that could benefit from PCE.
-Additionally, calibrating quantum gates often requires sweeping a pulse definition over many different pulse parameters, and adapting PCE to gate calibration could lead to significant time savings in processor bring-up.
-Finally, we believe that PCE is an important example of how classical control hardware can be utilized to reduce the overhead in quantum workflows, and, in addition to related co-designed protocols developed for \texttt{QubiC} \cite{fruitwala2024hardware, vora2024ml}, we plan to explore more ways in which classical resources can be utilized to improve the efficiency of quantum computations.\\ \paragraph*{\textbf{\textup{Acknowledgments}}} The majority of this work was supported by the Laboratory Directed Research and Development Program of Lawrence Berkeley National Laboratory under U.S. Department of Energy Contract No.~DE-AC02-05CH11231.
+More importantly, the current design is algorithm-agnostic and wraps the entire functionality in a single API call.
+While demonstrated for typical QCVV workflows, hardware-assisted PCE's parameterization capabilities can be extended to many classes of circuits.
+For example, applying PCE to variational quantum algorithms~\cite{cerezo2021variational} could significantly reduce the overhead of parameter optimization loops.
+Similarly, adapting PCE to quantum gate calibration, which involves iterative sweeps of pulse parameters, could dramatically improve the efficiency of device bring-up procedures.
+We believe that PCE exemplifies the potential of co-designing classical control hardware to minimize overhead in quantum workflows.
+Future work will explore further opportunities to optimize quantum computations through co-design for larger number of qubits and different classes of quantum algorithms. \paragraph*{\textbf{\textup{Acknowledgments}}} The majority of this work was supported by the Laboratory Directed Research and Development Program of Lawrence Berkeley National Laboratory under U.S. Department of Energy Contract No.~DE-AC02-05CH11231.
 Y.X., I.S., and G.H.~acknowledge financial support for the primary development of the \texttt{QubiC} hardware from the U.S.~Department of Energy, Office of Science, Office of Advanced Scientific Computing Research Quantum Testbed Program under Contract No.~DE-AC02-05CH11231 and the Quantum Testbed Pathfinder Program.

 \paragraph*{\textbf{\textup{Author Contributions}}} A.D.R. designed the RIP and Stitch method and performed the experiments.
 A.D.R. and A.H.~performed the data analysis.
-N.F., Y.X., and G.H.~developed the classical control hardware \texttt{QubiC} used in this work.
+A.D.R, N.F., Y.X., and G.H.~developed the control system \texttt{QubiC} used in this work.
 J.H.~assisted in the design and analysis of the GST data.
 A.D.R.~and A.H.~wrote the manuscript with input from all coauthors.
-I.S., K.K., and K.N.~supervised all work.
+G.H., I.S., K.K., and K.N.~supervised the work.

-\paragraph*{\textbf{\textup{Competing Interests}}} The hardware-assisted parameterized circuit execution presented in this work is protected under the U.S.~patent application no.~63/651,049 (patent pending), filed by Lawrence Berkeley National Laboratory on behalf of the following inventors: A.D.R., N.F., A.H., K.N., G.H., Y.X., and I.S.
+\paragraph*{\textbf{\textup{Competing Interests}}} The hardware-assisted parameterized circuit execution presented in this work is protected under the U.S.~patent application no.~PCT/US25/30612, filed by Lawrence Berkeley National Laboratory on behalf of the following inventors: A.D.R., N.F., A.H., and K.N.

 \paragraph*{\textbf{\textup{Data Availability}}} All data are available from the corresponding author upon reasonable request.

 {A\arabic{table}}

 {A\arabic{figure}}